Nicolas Léonard Sadi Carnot: Education and military career

-The young Sadi was educated first at home by his father and later at the Lycée Charlemagne, in Paris, where he prepared for the examinations required to enter the École polytechnique, which his father had helped to establish.
-In 1811, at the age of 16 (the minimum allowed) Sadi Carnot became a cadet of the École polytechnique, where his classmates included the future mathematician Michel Chasles.
+The young Carnot was educated first at home by his father and later at the Lycée Charlemagne, in Paris, where he prepared for the examinations required to enter the École polytechnique, which his father had helped to establish.
+In 1811, at the age of 16 (the minimum allowed), Carnot became a cadet of the École polytechnique, where his classmates included the future mathematician Michel Chasles.
 Among his professors were André-Marie Ampère, Siméon Denis Poisson, François Arago, and Gaspard-Gustave Coriolis.
 Thus, the school had become renowned for its instruction in mathematics and physics.

 During the Battle of Paris in March of 1814, Carnot, Chasles, and other cadets of the École polytechnique participated in the defense of Vincennes.
 This appears to have been Carnot's only experience of battle.
 Carnot graduated in 1814 and was admitted at the École d'application de l'artillerie et du génie ("School of Applied Artillery and Military Engineering") in Metz, where he completed a two-year course.
-Sadi then became an officer in the French army's corps of engineers.
+Carnot then became an officer in the French army's corps of engineers.

 Carnot's father Lazare served as Napoleon's minister of the interior during the "Hundred Days", and, after Napoleon's final defeat in 1815, Lazare was forced into exile in the German city of Magdeburg.
-Sadi's position in the army, under the restored Bourbon monarchy of King Louis XVIII, became increasingly difficult.
+Carnot's position in the army, under the restored Bourbon monarchy of King Louis XVIII, became increasingly difficult.
 Lazare never returned to France, dying in Magdeburg in 1823.

-Sadi became a captain in the Génie and was posted to various locations, where he inspected fortifications, tracked plans, and wrote many reports.
+Carnot became a captain in the Génie and was posted to various locations, where he inspected fortifications, tracked plans, and wrote many reports.
 However, it appeared that his recommendations were ignored and that his career was stagnating.
 On 15 September 1818, at the age of 22, he took a six-month leave to prepare for the entrance examination to the newly formed General Staff in Paris.
-Carnot passed the exam and joined the General Staff in January of 1819, with the lower rank of lieutenant.
+Carnot passed the exam and joined the General Staff in January 1819, with the lower rank of lieutenant.
 He remained on call for military duty, but from then on he dedicated most of his attention to private intellectual pursuits and received only two-thirds pay.